A fresh approach to feeding the hungry.

 BJ’s FEEDING COMMUNITIES PROGRAM

-ADDITIONAL EFFORTS TO HELP END HUNGER IN OUR COMMUNITIES
+ADDITIONAL EFFORTS TO HELP RELIEVE HUNGER IN OUR COMMUNITIES

 In addition to BJ’s Feeding Communities Program, BJ’s recent efforts to help alleviate hunger in the communities we serve include: